Old Town Scottsdale

 The columns of Michael Maglich’s sculpture are actually stacks of horseshoes arranged in the shape of a horseshoe.
 Mist periodically rises from the ground beneath the statute.

-In the middle of the roundabout at the intersection of North Marshall Way and East Fifth Avenue, you'll see Bob Parks's:
+In the middle of the roundabout at the intersection of North Marshall Way and East Fifth Ave., you’ll see Bob Parks’:

 The four life-size bronze horse statues thundering away from this fountain have long been a symbol of the Fifth Avenue shopping district.

-From the roundabout, walk a block up Stetson Drive to the pedestrian bridge that connects the SouthBridge area with the Scottsdale Waterfront.
-At the north end of the bridge, you'll come to yet another horse sculpture, Herb Mignery's:
+From the roundabout, walk a block up Stetson Dr. to the pedestrian bridge over the canal.
+At the north end of the bridge, you’ll come to yet another horse sculpture, Herb Mignery’s:

 This classic Western bronze statue shows two Pony Express riders passing the mail at a full gallop.
 One sculpture is meant to represent cowboys of the past, while the other represents cowboys of the present.

-Arizona-based architect Paolo Soleri, well known in the state for his bronze wind bells and his Arcosanti architectural experiment in the desert north of Phoenix, has been designing bridges for decades, but this stainless-steel pedestrian bridge was the first to ever be constructed.
-Dedicated in late 2010, the bridge is anchored by a 64-foot pylon that has massive bronze wind bells suspended from it.
+Arizona-based architect Paolo Soleri, known for his futuristic city Arcosanti and his bronze wind bells, designed this bridge, dedicated in late 2010, three years before his death at 93.
+The bridge is anchored by a 64-foot pylon with massive bronze wind bells suspended from it.
 Each day at solar noon, sunlight shines through the bridge pylon onto a red stripe on the bridge deck.
 Note: Solar noon is different from noon on your watch.

-Walk back across the bridge and continue a few steps to the corner of Scottsdale and Camelback roads where you'll find Donald Lipski's unusual sculpture:
+Have time for one more piece of massive public art?
+Still on the north side of the bridge, continue a few steps to the corner of Scottsdale and Camelback rds., where you’ll find Donald Lipski’s unusual sculpture:

 From the outside, this sculpture looks like three huge colonial doors leaning against each other, but step inside the doors, and you’ll find yourself inside a giant mirrored kaleidoscope.